 - Do not step backwards with surgical leg.
-Limit hip extension. - Do not allow surgical leg to extend externally rotate excessively (turn outwards)- imagine a football kicker kicking a field goal, please avoid this position. - Do not sleep on your surgical side when side lying, at least while the incision is healing.
+No hip extension. - Do not allow surgical leg to extend externally rotate (turn outwards)- imagine the eg of a football kicker kicking a field goal, please avoid this position. - Do not sleep on your surgical side when side lying.